 TGad Editor: Modify the text in P361L11-13 as follows:

 If a STA requests transmit beam refinement training, but does not send TRN-T fields, the responding STA shall reply with a BRP frame containing a DMG Beam Refinement element with the TX-TRN-OK field set to 1.
+In this case (when TX-train-response field is equal to 0), the responding STA shall set L-RX field to 0.
 The requesting STA shall then transmit a BRP packet with TRN-T fields.
 The

 Removal of table 9-17 and 9-18 because of the change not allowing L-RX and TX-TRN-OK